|

 Load collision geometry (and optionally visual data) from a map GLB file.

 Maps are authored in Blender and exported as .glb.
-Collision geometry is identified by Blender collection hierarchy: meshes whose Assimp scene-graph ancestor is named after the collision collection (default "Collision") are extracted as physics primitives.
+Collision geometry is identified by Blender collection hierarchy: meshes whose Assimp scene-graph ancestor is named after the collision collection (default "Collision") are extracted as collision geometry.
 Everything else is treated as visual-only.

-Prototype mode (allMeshesAreCollision = true): every mesh in the file is used for both rendering and collision.
-Handy for blockout maps where the visual geometry is already simple enough to collide against.
+All-mesh mode (allMeshesAreCollision = true): every mesh in the file is used for both rendering and collision, preserving the authored triangles.
+Handy for blockout maps where the visual geometry is the collision source.